 Waismann Method Rapid Opiate Detox Center

 **Disclaimer: Each individual is unique and may require a different approach.
 The content is for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+Always seek your physician’s advice or another qualified health provider with any questions regarding a medical condition.